Bob Colacello

 BC

 Not Shakespeare, you know?
-I like T.S.
-Elliot, W.B.
-Yeats, and if I think back on it, I was very drawn to [Jean] Genet, [Jean] Cocteau, and André Gide.
-But that was all homosexual literature in a way.
+I liked T.S.
+Eliot, W.B.
+Yeats, and, looking back, I was drawn to Jean Genet, Jean Cocteau, and André Gide.
+All homosexual literature, in a way.

 EO